-What are the signs and indicators that our lives are out of balance?
 I heard a statistic recently that the biggest fear of the generation of my parents (Generation X) was and is public speaking, and the biggest fear of my generation (millennials) is living a life without meaning and purpose.
 Quite the difference from the generation before mine.
 How did meaning become such a scarcity?
 What changed in one generation?
-It could be a variety of factors that has caused this: globalization, social media, greater awareness of the plight of the world, or many other things.
+It could be a variety of factors that has caused this: globalization, social media, greater awareness of the plight of the world, secularization, to name a few.
 But one thing for sure is that purpose has become somewhat of an obsession of our time.

 How do we find meaning in life?
 Where does it come from?
 Many perceive it to come from accomplishments and success in the workforce and/or from serving others in some kind of ministry.
 The motif of our day is, “every day give 110%, push through when you feel burned out, be hungry for success, and give yourself to something bigger than your self.”
 Which can be helpful if we come from a lazy upbringing or culture, but one thing this creates is a culture that is obsessed with productivity, where taking a day off and resting is seen as lazy and unproductive.
 How many times have we heard someone say, or said so ourselves, that we just had a lazy day and did nothing and it is seen as something negative.
 Rest has become almost something of a taboo.
 The recipe for success seems to be working crazy long hours, and if we feel empty, we just need to work harder and climb faster.